 That \$8.4 trillion is equivalent to the cost of over four Build Back Better plans costing \$1.75 trillion each over ten years.
 About half of the \$8.4 trillion is equivalent to the cost of 24 years of the expanded Child Tax Credit (CTC), which was included in the House-passed BBB bill and is estimated to reduce childhood poverty by 40%.
 The expanded CTC costs about \$1.6 trillion over 10 years, or roughly \$160 billion a year.
-37 million or more each-will likely transfer most of that current and future wealth into dynasty trusts, as opposed to making outright transfers to heirs or putting the money in shorter-term trusts, which do not exist in perpetuity like dynasty trusts.

 According to the research and consulting firm Cerulli Associates, older generations will hand down some \$84.4 trillion between now and 2045.
-Roughly \$72.6 trillion will go to heirs-increasingly Millennials and Generation Xers-with the balance going to philanthropy.
+Roughly \$72.6 trillion will go to heirs increasingly Millennials and Generation Xers with the balance going to philanthropy.

-About 29% of that \$72.6 trillion-\$21 trillion-is likely held by the wealthiest 0.5% of the population, based on the latest estimates of how America's total wealth is distributed by economists Thomas Piketty, Emmanuel Saez and Gabriel Zucman.
-That top 0.5% of the population-households with wealth of \$17.5
+About 29% of that \$72.6 trillion-\$21 trillion is likely held by the wealthiest 0.5% of the population, based on the latest estimates of how America's total wealth is distributed by economists Thomas Piketty, Emmanuel Saez and Gabriel Zucman.
+That top 0.5% of the population-households with wealth of \$17.5 million or more each-will likely transfer most of that current and future wealth into dynasty trusts, as opposed to making outright transfers to heirs or putting the money in shorter-term trusts, which do not exist in perpetuity like dynasty trusts.

-OF TAX LOOPHOLES BY THE ULTRARICH
+EXTENSIVE EXPLOITATION OF TAX LOOPHOLES BY THE ULTRARICH

 ProPublica's blockbuster reporting in September 2021 based on IRS tax returns revealed that over half of the 100 wealthiest Americans had exploited "special trusts" to avoid wealthtransfer taxes.
-42 Included in that group were Mark Zuckerberg, Charles Koch and his late brother, David Koch, Michael Bloomberg, Stephen Schwarzman, Leonard Lauder, and Laurene Powell Jobs.
+Included in that group were Mark Zuckerberg, Charles Koch and his late brother, David Koch, Michael Bloomberg, Stephen Schwarzman, Leonard Lauder, and Laurene Powell Jobs.
 Billionaires beyond those in the top 100, including media mogul Oprah Winfrey, fashion designer Calvin Klein and auto parts heir and Blackwater founder Erik Prince, also used special trusts to avoid wealth-transfer taxes.